stackplanet/sourcestack/README.md

 ## Get the app running locally

-- `npm run use-datastore --env=alpha # Configure your local app to use the database and Cognito user pool in the alpha environment`
+- `npm run use-backend --env=alpha # Configure your local app to use the database and Cognito user pool in the alpha environment`
 - `npm run start`

 Once the app has started, go to https://localhost:1234